klevultd/frontend-sdk/packages/klevu-core/README.md

 ### Result object

 `KlevuFetch()` result object contains raw API response and handy helpers to get results.
-Use `getSuggestionsById()` to fetch suggestions results and `getQueriesById()` for search results. `next()` is a nice helper to fetch the next results set with the same queries and modifiers. `next()` is defined only if there are more results available.
+Use `getSuggestionsById()` to fetch suggestions results and `getQueriesById()` for search results.

 `getQueriesById()` result contains metadata for query, the result records and possible event functions for providing click events to search, category merchandising and recommendations.
+It also includes `next()` function.
+It is a nice helper to fetch the next results set with the same query and modifiers. `next()` is defined only if there are more results available.

-Calling these event functions returns a function to use to send events to Klevu.
+Calling event functions returns a function to use to send events to Klevu.
 [See definition these functions from here](./src/models/KlevuResultEvent.ts)

 ### Platform-specific guides